cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

 There are three ways to address this error, as the note callout itself states:

-1. **Declare the class as concrete** — if the class is appropriate to include directly in the profile without requiring a subclass, check the **"Make this class concrete"** checkbox on the class's **Restriction** tab in the profile editor.
+1. **Declare the class as concrete.** If the class is appropriate to include directly in the profile without requiring a subclass, check the **"Make this class concrete"** checkbox on the class's **Restriction** tab in the profile editor.
-2. **Add a concrete subclass** — if a suitable subclass exists in the CIM model, add it to the profile and declare it as concrete.
+2. **Add a concrete subclass.** If a suitable subclass exists in the CIM model, add it to the profile and declare it as concrete.
 This is the preferred resolution when the intent is to preserve the abstract nature of the parent class.
-3. **Remove the class from the profile** — if the class is not needed, remove it from the profile entirely via the **"Add/Remove"** tab.
+3. **Remove the class from the profile.** If the class is not needed, remove it from the profile entirely via the **"Add/Remove"** tab.

 In the example shown here, `Terminal` has no subclasses in the CIM model, so option 2 is not available.
-The fix applied in the animated GIF below is option 1 — navigating to `Terminal` via the profile editor's **Restriction** tab and checking **"Make this class concrete"**.
+The fix applied in the animated GIF below is option 1, navigating to `Terminal` via the profile editor's **Restriction** tab and checking **"Make this class concrete"**.

 Click on the image to present a larger view.